2025 SEPA rulebooks

 }

-During the migration phase, the rules will be:
+During the migration phase, Mambu Payments applies the following precedence rules:

-1. If business_identification_code is defined, then it will take precedence over bank_code.
-Otherwise, if only bank_code is defined, its value will be copied to business_identification_code
+1. If business_identification_code is set, it takes precedence over bank_code.
+If only bank_code is set, its value is copied to business_identification_code.

-2. If others array has at least one element, then it will take precedence over other as a string.
-Otherwise, if only other as a string is defined, then it will be copied to the value attribute of an element of the others array with type = unknown
+2. If others contains at least one element, it takes precedence over other.
+If only other is set, its value is copied to an element in others with type set to unknown.

-• Payment orders: the Numeral API will return a 409 - Conflict status code if a return request already exists
+Payment orders.
+The API returns a 409 Conflict status code if a return request already exists for the payment.

 SCT Inst processing time